sanujis/Intellihack_Insighta_2/README.md

 Navigate to the project directory: cd [project directory]

-Install the required libraries: pip install -r requirements.txt
+Install the required libraries: pip install pandas numpy scipy tensorflow scikit-learn matplotlib seaborn

 ## Running the Code:

-To execute the segmentation, run the following command: python gmm_segmentation.py
+To execute the segmentation, run the following command: python Customer segmentation.py

-Ensure that the dataset is correctly placed in the specified directory or provide the correct file path in the code.
+Make sure to provide the correct file path to the dataset in the code.

 ## Reproducing Results: